bekatresh/ECE-445/notebooks/Eshrit/Entries.md

 # Date: April 26

 Today we conducted our final demo showcasing the functionality of our project.
 The demo went off without a hitch, with all subsystems working together in perfect harmony.
 Each team member confidently presented their component and stuck to the script well, emphasizing the unique features and benefits of the TipsyTracker.
-Moreover, we provided a live demonstration of the device in action, demonstrating its ability to accurately measure BAC levels and effectively utilize RFID technology for guest identification.

 # Date: April 27